 #10 – Ask When You Want Portraits

 Travel photography often includes shooting portraits of the locals.
-As a mark of respect, it is always better to ask for their conscent before taking any picture of them.
+As a mark of respect, it is always better to ask for their consent before taking any pictures of them.
 You never know what people would think or how they would react.
 So it’s much better to just ask.

 #11 – Plan Your Shots

-If you can visit a place several times, you can study the light, the shadows, take the time to find the best angle, look for this interesting detail that most people miss because they are not paying attention.
+If you can visit a place several times, you can study the light, and the shadows, take the time to find the best angle and look for this interesting detail that most people miss because they are not paying attention.